crystal-wolfer/trade-vault-project/README.md

 This project is part of the Softuni Software Development JavaScript path and aims to demonstrate my knowledge and skills of creating SPA application with React.

 TradeVault is a basic cryptocurrency trading platform built with React.
 This application allows users to view and manage their crypto portfolios.
-The project includes a client-side application that fetches data from a ready-made server.
+The project includes a client-side application that fetches data from a ready-made server and some external APIs.

 ## Table of Contents